-- (a) All significant industrial users shall, at a frequency determined by the County Manager but in no case less than once every six months, submit a report indicating the nature and concentration of pollutants in the discharge which are limited by pretreatment standards and the applicable flows for the reporting period.
-Sampling and analysis must be performed in accordance with procedures set out in section 5.10 and 5.11 of this ordinance.
-All periodic compliance reports must be signed and certified in accordance with section 4.2[°] of this ordinance. - (b) All wastewater samples must be representative of the user's discharge.
+- A. All significant industrial users shall, at a frequency determined by the County Manager but in no case less than once every six months, submit a report indicating the nature and concentration of pollutants in the discharge which are limited by pretreatment standards and the applicable flows for the reporting period.
+Sampling and analysis must be performed in accordance with procedures set out in Article 5, Sections10 and 11 of this ordinance.
+All periodic compliance reports must be signed and certified in accordance with Article A, Section 2.C of this ordinance. - B. All wastewater samples must be representative of the user's discharge.
 Wastewater monitoring and flow measurement facilities shall be properly operated, kept clean, and maintained in good working order at all times.
-The failure of a user to keep its monitoring facility in good working order shall not be grounds for the user to claim that sample results are unrepresentative of its discharge. - (c) If a user subject to the reporting requirement in this section monitors any pollutant more frequently than required by the County Manager, using the procedures prescribed in section 5.10 of this ordinance, the results of this monitoring shall be included in the report.
+The failure of a user to keep its monitoring facility in good working order shall not be grounds for the user to claim that sample results are unrepresentative of its discharge. - C. If a user subject to the reporting requirement in this section monitors any pollutant more frequently than required by the County Manager, using the procedures prescribed in Article Section 10 of this ordinance, the results of this monitoring shall be included in the report.

-5.5 Reports of Changed Conditions
+Section 5.
+Reports of Changed Conditions

 Each user must notify the County Manager of any planned significant changes to the user's operations or system which might alter the nature, quality, or volume of its wastewater at least thirty (30) days before the change.
 The permittee shall not begin the changes until receiving written approval from the Control Authority and/or Municipality.
-See Section 5.6(d) for other reporting requirements.
+Article 5, Section 6 D for other reporting requirements.

-- (a) The County Manager may require the user to submit such information as may be deemed necessary to evaluate the changed condition, including the submission of a wastewater discharge permit application under section 4.2 of this ordinance. - (b) The County Manager may issue a wastewater discharge permit under section 4.2 of this ordinance or modify an existing wastewater discharge permit under section 4.2 of this ordinance in response to changed conditions or anticipated changed conditions. - (c) For purposes of this requirement, significant changes include, but are not limited to, flow or pollutant increases of twenty percent (20%) or greater, and the discharge of any previously unreported pollutants.
+- A. The County Manager may require the user to submit such information as may be deemed necessary to evaluate the changed condition, including the submission of a wastewater discharge permit application under Article 4, Section 2 of this ordinance. - B. The County Manager may issue a wastewater discharge permit under Article 4, Section 2 of this ordinance or modify an existing wastewater discharge permit under Article 4, Section 2 of this ordinance in response to changed conditions or anticipated changed conditions. - C. For purposes of this requirement, significant changes include, but are not limited to, flow or pollutant increases of twenty percent (20%) or greater, and the discharge of any previously unreported pollutants.

-5.6 Reports of Potential Problems
+Section 6.
+Reports of Potential Problems